HelloJustJoe/CV/README.md

 - Newly learning salsa dancing.
 - Avid cook, enjoying experimenting with diverse cuisines and recipes.
 - Spanish language learner (A2 DELE standard).
-- Playing the guitar and singing along poorly!
+- Playing the guitar and singing out-of-tune.